-There is a growing number of formulators and manufacturers who need supplies of cosmetic ingredients and equipment.
+A growing number of formulators and manufacturers need supplies of cosmetic ingredients and equipment.

 Any American company can import and distribute finished cosmetics in Ghana.
 Most companies will work with a distributor who will satisfy the regulatory requirements and handle sales in the Ghanaian market.

-U.S. companies can also decide to register and and sell their own products.
+U.S. companies can register and sell their own products.
 In such cases, companies must register with the Food and Drugs Authority and the Ghana Standards Authority, depending on the type of cosmetic product.